bgree13/devops_assessment/slides/itil-devops.md

 ## What Goes Wrong?
 This is an area that has long been a problem for Enterprise IT.
 Knowledge has typically been consigned to Word documents that no one reads, and which are out of date as soon as they are created.
-In most instances Knowledge Management is simply a case of making every effort to ensure that the best and brightest stay with the company, as the most valuable source of knowledge is locked in these employees’ heads.
+In most instances Knowledge Management is simply a case of making every effort to ensure that the best and brightest stay with the company, as the most valuable source of knowledge is locked in these employees heads.

 ## How Can DevOps Help?
 Automation is the key here.
 Whether you are dealing with a deployment, a test, or an approval, each time you automate something you are, effectively, capturing knowledge.

-ITIL® may disagree with this definition but it is the only practical one.
+ITIL may actually disagree with this approach but it is the most practical one.
 Executable Documentation creates a virtuous cycle; the documentation tests the system, and the system tests the documentation.

 ## Tools
 The same tools we listed on the previous page for automation (deployment and test) are relevant here.
-Whilst biased I will say that the majority of them are lacking in one key area though: Collaboration.
 Capturing knowledge in a tool like Puppet or Chef is a good thing.

+Note: While biased I will say that the majority of them are lacking in one key area though: Collaboration.
+Capturing knowledge in a tool like Puppet or Chef is a good thing.
 If you can’t use these tools though, you cannot view or contribute to it.
 Practical Knowledge Management is the intersection of both automation and collaboration.
-Tools like UpGuard that abstract away technical detail and actively promote collaboration are the future of this space.
+Tools like Jira that abstract away technical detail and actively promote collaboration are the future of this space.

 ## Conclusion
-IT fads come and go, and you should always be wary of the latest buzzword.
-Whilst time will tell whether the term DevOps will endure, its lessons on collaboration and automation certainly will.
-Adoption of DevOps practices within the Enterprise does not mean throwing out a perfectly good framework like ITIL®.
+While time will tell whether the term DevOps will endure, its lessons on collaboration and automation certainly will.
+Adoption of DevOps practices within the Enterprise does not mean throwing out a perfectly good framework like ITIL.
 Think of DevOps as more of an evolution.
 ITIL® brought order where there was once chaos.

-In some cases its formality and rigidity has gone too far though.
+Note: In some cases its formality and rigidity has gone too far though.
 Application of Agile and DevOps principles over the foundation of ITIL® can overcome this.
 By using your ITIL® processes as starting points for analysis of potential benefits, an Enterprise DevOps implementation is given greater focus.
 Identify pain points that could benefit from greater collaboration and automation.
 Prioritize them based on potential benefit and estimated effort.
 Get started today though, otherwise your business will most certainly be left behind